 Because the pottery was an important element, part of the goal was to create opportunities to use Seibert & Rice containers as focal points.
 One sterling example is the side garden tucked behind a grove of hemlocks with a serpentine rickrack of boxwood running along pea stone on the way to a secluded dining terrace destination.
 Along the route, oil jugs form accents, beckoning onward.
 On either side of the boxwood, a thousand astilbes in three shades of pink burst into flower in waves during summer.
 By autumn, their flowers have faded, but the flaxen stalks remain.
 Taking up the rear are mahonia shrubs with shiny, dark green, perennially tidy foliage.
 Seibert had glass panels cut to fit the top of the terra cotta jugs, which turns them into bistro tables.

 The tropical plants Seibert uses in her containers grow lush as the season ripens, reaching a crescendo in fall.
-Their vibrant colors echo the autumn hues as dogwoods and other trees change color.
-Mara tosses accent chrysanthemums into containers as exclamation points—
+Their vibrant colors echo the autumn hues as dogwoods and other trees change color near her Arts & Crafts garden.
+Mara tosses accent chrysanthemums into containers as exclamation points—and everyone lingers outdoors.

 Garden Evolution, and the birth of Seibert & Rice